Frequently Asked Questions

 At Mornington Lodge we charge per day.

-Other facilities only offer a 10am checkout, therefore we feel our midday checkout allows you two extra hours to leisurely collect your pet/s.
+Other facilities only offer a 10am checkout, therefore we feel our 11am checkout allows you an extra hour to leisurely collect your pet/s.